-- > If you terminate employment voluntarily or involuntarily, you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - > Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.
+- If you terminate employment voluntarily or involuntarily (including as a result of a reduction in workforce), you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.